 We proceed as follows.
 In Sect.
 2, we investigate fundamental notions of money distribution and redistribution.
 Based on this, we are able to formalize the dynamics of money and payments in Sects.
 3 and Sect.
 4. Section 5 takes the theory a significant step further, i.e., from composing payments of a single payment system to the composition of whole payment systems and their interplay.
 In Sect.
 6, we walk through some example money schemes to illustrate the applicability of the contributed theory.
 In Sect.
 7, we exploit the theory to provide an exhaustive classification of all possible money schemes.
 In Sect.
-8, we study a more general notion of decomposability and prove some results concerning the non-decomposability of certain schemes.
+8, we study a more general notion of decomposability related to full parallel decomposition of state machine, and prove some results concerning the non-decomposability of certain schemes.
+In Sect.
+9, we extend the non-decomposability results to a weaker notion of decomposition.
 We conclude in Sect.
-9.
+10.